tendermint/tendermint/docs/qa/method.md

     * the Prometheus database from the Prometheus node
     * for extra care, you can run `zip -T` on the `prometheus.zip` file and (one of) the `blockstore.db.zip` file(s)
 9. **Run `make terraform-destroy`**
+    * Don't forget to type `yes`!
+Otherwise you're in trouble.

 ### Result Extraction